mavas/verizon/README.md

 This repository contains work just to help convince www.Verizon.com to hire me for a contract job they have open.

 - Verizon-created computer vision programming challenge [here](challenge/challenge.md).
-- Super Smash Bros. computer vision pipeline demonstration [here](verizon/demo.md).
+- Example computer vision pipeline demonstration [here](verizon/demo.md).
 - Verizon-specific writeup (the rest of this page..)

 ## Verizon job-specific writeup